 3. Facebook marketplace:

 Craigslist, Gumtree and other online marketplaces are simple tools that can be very useful for your job hunt.
-Have you tried Facebook marketplace?
+Have you tried the Facebook marketplace?
 Have a look through your local marketplace for job listings, you will be able to see a description and also who posted the job.
 You can now either apply or contact the person behind the position for more information.
 Facebook’s marketplace may not be as comprehensive as other marketplaces but that can benefit you as there is likely to be less competition for any roles posted there.

 4) Join and get active in groups:

-The groups on Facebook are just like Linkedin groups, a place to discuss and post news about a particular topic, industry or interest.
-You can add value to the group by joining in or starting discussions, posting links and other resources to the wall, moderating or managing sections of the group and so on.
+The groups on Facebook are just like Linkedin groups, a place to discuss and post news about a particular topic, industry, or interest.
+You can add value to the group by joining in or starting discussions, posting links and other resources to the wall, moderating or managing sections of the group, and so on.
 Once you have had a few conversations with people, send a friend invitation and they are likely to accept as you now know each other, albeit only online.
 The objective here is to network with and get noticed by others in your industry, this could lead to you being considered for upcoming job opportunities even before they are posted.